Pastor, I trust your last Sunday was a blessed worship experience.

 Don’t blow this.
 Let your invitation be so clear that even the simplest ten-year-old in your congregation knows how they should respond.
 Do offer an opportunity for sinners to repent and place their faith in Christ.
 It’s also an excellent opportunity to help backsliders reconnect to their relationship with God.
 Have some altar workers prepared for this salvation opportunity.

 Tell them when to act and exactly what action you want them to take.

 Here’s one last thing about these special Sundays.
-Have a prearranged follow up plan that includes more than just you and your spouse.
+Have a prearranged follow-up plan that includes more than just you and your spouse.
 Reach out to them with a little love and offer a prayer for any needs in their life.
-Handle these appointed days well, and you are likely to have people wanting to come back for more.
+Handle these appointed days well, and you will likely have people wanting to come back for more.